Licensing policy

 Flexible Licensing

-You do not need to worry about additional license costs when expanding your project.
-The new licensing system allows upgrades between different license levels, with the upgrade price reflecting the difference in license costs.
+You do not need to worry about additional licence costs when expanding your project.
+The new licensing system allows upgrades between different licence levels, with the upgrade price reflecting the difference in licence costs.
 This makes ongoing upgrades possible without extra fees.

 Control System Components